NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-  Custom logo will be shown only when accesing Webtop using  its public URL.
+  Custom logo will be shown only when accessing Webtop using  its public URL.
   The default public URL is the server FQDN, but it could be changed as described in the section below.

 Change the public URL